Serious about learning Italian?

 If that bothers you, there are alternatives…

-This is another audio course that does roughly the same thing as Michel Thomas.
+Rocket is another audio course that does roughly the same thing as Michel Thomas.
 It has a bit more fluff and corny jokes, but it’s more structured.
 There’s a native Italian-speaking presenter, and no annoying “students” getting everything wrong all the time.

-It’s also available for digital download, so you don’t have to wait for shipping, and you can listen to it on any device.
+Rocket is also available for digital download, so you don’t have to wait for shipping, and you can listen to it on any device.

 If you end up buying Rocket Italian, there’s not really any need to buy Michel Thomas too.
-The Rocket Italian audio course will do just fine, and you’ll save a bit of money.
+The Rocket audio course will do just fine, and you’ll save a bit of money.

 To be honest, I don’t normally recommend Rosetta Stone.
 It’s expensive and gimmicky, and the whole concept of “learning like a child” by matching pictures with words (with no explanation at all) is seriously flawed.